zzyzxlab/tao.js/packages/docs/src/content/advanced/intercept-handlers.md

 ## Like Inline Handlers

-Intercept Handlers behave exactly like Inline Handlers with the difference that Intercept Handlers react to the **return value** of the function set as the Inline Handler.
+Intercept Handlers behave exactly like Inline Handlers, they are called one-by-one using the same [rules for ordering](inline-handlers.md#inline-order-guarantee) outlined there, with the difference that Intercept Handlers react to the **return value** of the function set as the Intercept Handler.

 The check against the return value of the Intercept Handler results in the following: